Image of NewSpace Systems - AQUILA-H01 Sun Sensor on the satsearch marketplace

 • Can be used in conjunction with a magnetometer for simple attitude control

-• Can be used as safe-mode sensors on gyro or star-mapper controlled systems
+• Can be used as safe-mode sensors on a gyro or star-mapper-controlled systems

 • Four sensors can achieve full sky coverage